kryops/ng2-events/README.md

 *   Listen to events outside of the current element
 *   Up/down event handlers for cross-browser touch/mouse events
+*   Scroll-in/out event handlers to control behavior of elements within or outside the viewport
 *   Listen to multiple events with a single handler
 *   Unregister an event listener after the event fires once
 *   Attach event listeners only when a condition is met